 His tone is not all that different from James’ (rhythm guitarist of Metallica).
 They use very similar sounds live, so it’s often hard to discern which side is who.
 In the studio he’s only heard during solos.
 Other rhythm’s and leads are played by James.
 Fun fact, Metallica’s 8th album ‘St. Anger’ has no solos, but Kirk plays rhythm guitar on every song (probably for the fact that he wouldn’t have anything to do and he wouldn’t be on the album at all).

-Kirk has been using Dunlop wah’s for all his career.
-The wah sounds is so associated with him that he eventually got his own signature wah pedal, the Dunlop KH95 Kirk Hammett Wah.
+Kirk has been using Dunlop wah’s for his entire career.
+The wah sound is so associated with him that he eventually got his own signature wah pedal, the Dunlop KH95 Kirk Hammett Wah.
 It’s inspired by the classic Dunlop Cry Baby Wah, but has some cool graphics to make it unique.
-Most notibally the slime green fade and boney footprint, representing Kirk’s love for classic horror movies.
+Most notably the slime green fade and boney footprint, representing Kirk’s love for classic horror movies.

 Kirk has used the wah on a multitude of solos, including Enter Sandman, No Remorse, Master of Puppets and Memory Remains.
 He uses it on almost every solo, and this what led to the ‘Kirk Wahmmett’ trend.

 This wah pedal is designed after the Crybaby.
 Spec and sound is no different from a regular Crybaby, but it has a different kind of charm.
 Diehard Kirk Hammett fans will undoubtedly have this on their board, and this pedal is a great choice for players who don’t like the look of a classic Crybaby, and want to spice it up a little.